 So Why Do We Like To Have Our Pictures Looked At?

-Moving right along and keeping with the tradition of providing extremely insightful content which keeps this online publication in its place as one of the crown jewels of the entire world wide web, today we are going to explore a subject matter that may be of interest to a few.
+|Moving right along and keeping with the tradition of providing extremely insightful content which keeps this online publication in its place as one of the crown jewels of the entire world wide web, today we are going to explore a subject matter that may be of interest to a few.

 We can save all of the techno babble and corporate jargon for another time should it become necessary and now simply concentrate on

-which show that it is actually people who use the technology, and we as a society have yet to reach a point where it is actually the technology that is using the people, and when it comes to people, especially most of the women who may be reading this post, decisions in regards to the reasons why tend to be based purely on emotions.
+the facts which show that it is actually people who use the technology, and we as a society have yet to reach a point where it is actually the technology that is using the people, and when it comes to people, especially most of the women who may be reading this post, decisions in regards to the reasons why tend to be based purely on emotions.

 The image above is of Facebook Founder Mark Zuckerberg and his own profile on his website, which is in anticipation of a rare interview on the 60 Minutes news program on CBS tonight, and from what I know about the ways of the web, it really shows to be about time, which is perhaps why 60 Minutes and Zuckerberg are having a meeting of the minds..